DDrew73/491h/readings/reading1/syllabus.md

  During class we will work through short lab exercises using reading topic-relevant hardware.
 The final project will have you work in groups to complete a challenge with a mobile robot.
 In the end, you will compete with other groups to score the most points and earn the glory of champions.

-- **Reading/Concept Quizzes (15% of your grade):** Each quiz set will consist of a few questions; the specific points assigned to each question will be noted in the quiz.
-When time permits, quizzes can be completed in class where the instructor can answer questions as you work.
+- **Reading Quizzes (15% of your grade):** Each quiz set will consist of a few questions; the specific points assigned to each question will be noted in the quiz.
 - **Lab Checkouts  (30% of your grade):** In every class we will perform a hands-on lab assignment.
 These labs will include deliverables in the form behaviors that must be demonstrated to teaching staff.
+Partial credit possibilities for checkouts, if applicable, will be noted on the lab's instructions page.
 - **Lab Quizzes (15% of your grade):** Each quiz set will consist of a few questions; the specific points assigned to each question will be noted in the quiz.
-When time permits, quizzes can be completed in class where the instructor can answer questions as you work.
 - **Final Project (30% of your grade):** The Final Project grade will include written documentation of your group's approach, your performance in the class competition, and results of a peer evaluation.
 - **Class Participation (10% of your grade):** Your participation grade will be assessed by teaching staff during each class period.
 Be prepared to answer questions about the reading assignments and to participate enthusiastically in any group work.
 - **Extra Credit:** There will be various opportunities in the course to receive extra credit.
 For example, you will have chances to provide (informal and formal) course feedback for extra credit.

-- **Reading assignments should ideally be completed prior to class.**
+- **Reading assignments should ideally be completed prior to class.** My lecture content will be more beneficial if you do the reading first.
+You can always wait to take the quiz!
-- Reading/concept quizzes **must** be completed by the Friday the reading assignent was assigned.
+- Reading quizzes **must** be completed by the <u>start of class</u> Monday after the reading assignent was assigned.
-- Lab quizzes **must** be completed by the Friday the lab was "completed" in class.
+- Lab quizzes **must** be completed by the <u>start of class</u> Monday after the lab was "completed" in class.
-- Lab checkouts **must** be completed by the Friday the lab was "completed" in class.
-If you cannot get yours done during our normal meeting time, come to office hours on Thursday or make an appointment for Friday.
+- Lab checkouts **must** be completed by the <u>first 10 minutes of class</u> Monday after the lab was "completed" in class.
+That means if you want to checkout at the last second, you should arrive early to set up and make sure your lab still works as expected!

 <u><strong>There will be no late work accepted in this course.</strong></u> Try to stay on top of the assignments.
-The only way you will struggle is if you fall behind and fail to seek help to catch up.
+The only way you will struggle is if you fall behind and fail to seek help to catch up. **I will drop the two lowest Reading Quizzes and the lowest Lab Quiz.**

 An example week in the course may look like this:
 - *Monday:* Complete Reading Assignment 1 at home; **Complete Reading Quiz 1 at home.** Begin Lab 1 in class.
-- *Tuesday:* Complete Reading Assignment 2 at home; **Complete Reading Quiz 2 at home.**
+- *Tuesday:* Start Reading Assignment 2 at home;
 - *Wednesday:* Finish Lab 1 in class.; **Get Lab 1 checkoff completed by Dr. Drew in class.**
 - *Thursday:* **Complete Lab Quiz 1 at home.**
-- *Friday:* Complete any quizzes not finished earlier in week.
+- *Friday:*  Complete Reading Assignment 2 at home. **Complete Reading Quiz 2 at home.**

 The Reading Assignments should only take about an hour.
-The quizzes should only take about 10 minutes.
+The quizzes should only take about 15 minutes.
 Please sit and make a plan about how you can complete the associated Reading Assignments *before* the class period.

 ## Grading Scale
 Your final course grade will NOT be curved.
 My objective is to ensure that as many students learn the course material as possible.
 It is theoretically possible for every student to get an A or for every student to get an F. Grades will be based on the following distribution:\